-A luscious, creamy, typical German apple cake with almond meringue.
-A very popular apple cream cake to serve to guests.
+A luscious, creamy, typical German apple cake with meringue and cream.
+A very popular apple almond cake to serve to guests.

 ALMOND CREAM CAKE

 This apple almond cake is heavenly!
 I like it so much I could eat three pieces at once.

 It is so creamy, yet slightly crunchy thanks to the almonds.
 It is sweet, yet refreshing due to the apples, it is just amazing.
 You really have to give it a try, it involves quite a few different steps, but they are all easily managed and the result is really worth it!

 I had this almond cream cake for the first time at my friend’s Petra house and I liked it so much I immediately had to have the recipe.
 I would say it is a typical German kind of cake: a sponge base, fruit with pudding and whipped cream, a reliable, delicious tasting cake, which is sure to make everybody happy.